 For IEBC - The edit changes "this code" to "the IBC."
 The current language is an obsolete holdover from the version of the definition that went with IBC Chapter 34.

-Cost Impact: Will not increase the cost of construction This change is editorial and therefore will not change any construction requirements.
+This change is editorial and therefore will not change any construction requirements.

 Staff note: There is a published errata in IEBC for the definition of "substantial structural damage" that is reflected in this proposal.